 As we saw not every great Node JS IDE is free.
 WebStorm is paid, though it offers a free trial and discounts for students or startups.
 VS Code, Gitpod (community tier), Atom, and Sublime Text (with occasional nag prompts) are free or freemium options that work just fine for most use cases.

 Which is the best IDE for Node JS?
-No one can give you the most accurate and correct answer for this than yourself.
+No one can give you a more accurate and correct answer for this than yourself.
 How you work, what you need, and what kind of projects you are building all of these factors matter when you answer this question.

 Most of these IDEs are free or have trial versions.
 So try a few, see what clicks, and don't be afraid to switch things up as your needs evolve.

-The best tools are the ones that help you code better and does not get in your way of building something unique.
-If you're in the market for skilled talent to bring your Node.js project to life, here's everything you need to know to hire the right Node.js developers.
+The best tools are the ones that help you code better and do not get in the way of building something unique.

 It depends on your workflow and experience.
 VS Code is a popular choice for its lightweight nature and flexibility, while WebStorm is preferred for its rich out-of-the-box features.
 Cloud-based options like Gitpod are great for team collaboration.